 Marketing and advertisement is so important for any business to grow.
 To be able to produce professional quality aerial film and still photos cost effectively is extremely important.
 Using a drone such as the DJI Inspire 1 will allow you create professional marketing material over and over.

 You don’t need to spend a fortune to produce absolute stunning videos or films.
 The drones in the past couple of years come with minimum 4k cameras and perfect flight stability.
-They are being used to create scenes in many movies and TV productions.
-DJI, Yuneec and Walkera to name a few are all producing top drones which output stunning quality film.
+They are being used to create scenes in loads of movies and TV productions.
+DJI, Yuneec and Walkera are all producing top drones which output stunning quality film.

-Below is an excellent short film which was created 100% by using the DJI Inspire 2 drone and ground gimbal which comes in 1 package.
+Below is an excellent short film which was created 100% by using the DJI Inspire 2 drone to film all of the aerial and ground shots.

 Drones are presently being used to survey all the following large building projects and maintenance works;